coderefinery/coderefinery.org/content/blog/2024-09-19-celebration.md

 provide the best possible learning experience to participants.

-Since 2020 we had multiple local classrooms join our workshop and have adapted the format to accomodate these special circumstances.
+Since 2020 we had multiple local classrooms join our workshop and have adapted the format to accommodate these special circumstances.

 Paula Martinez Lavanchy shares: "[...][W]e have been ‘bringing our own class’ to the CodeRefinery workshops by joining the streaming of the lessons from the classroom with